materiaraiding/materiaraiding-old/_ultimate/uwu.md

 ### Toolboxes
 Toolboxes are an interactive guide that allows you to click through each phase indiviudally and review the mechanics in a easy to understand manner.
-UWU has multiple Toolboxes, each are listed here in order of phases in the fight.
+UWU has multiple Toolboxes and each are listed here in order of phases in the fight.

 [Garuda](https://ff14.toolboxgaming.space/?id=882261013862561&preview=1){: .btn }
 [Ifrit](https://ff14.toolboxgaming.space/?id=562530446784261&preview=1){: .btn }